How to find free books online, find free PDF books online. Search for books you want, plus magazines and newspapers, free online.

 Google Books

 Google Books exists mainly for Google to sell books, so many books found there are not free.
 However, the Google Books search engine works well for subject searches, and entries for books for sale often enable you to see a chapter or more in preview mode.
-Also, this is a great place to find the publisher’s summary of the book, unless its an old book.
+Also, this is a great place to find the publisher’s summary of the book, as long as the book was published in at least the last 40 or 50 years.

 Open Access Resources Library Research Guide